NathanLovato/krita-brush-thumbnails-generator/README.md

 That's what this brush thumbnail generator is for.
 It takes some sprites, Krita brush presets, CSV data and generates new brush thumbnails.

+I use it for the [Krita brushes for game artist](https://gumroad.com/l/krita-brushes-for-game-artists)

 ## How to use

 ### The sprites